Richter Cine Collimators and Test Projectors

 The R-2 Autocollimator forms the heart of the Richter Cine collimator system.

 The objective lenses used to project the reticle image out to the lens being tested are called Collimator Objectives.
 In the Richter Cine system they are always fixed focus on infinity.
 Focal lengths between 60mm and 2000mm were available, but objectives longer than 254mm are rare.
-The different focal lengths accommodate testing a range of lenses, with longer focal length objectives required to test longer focal length lenses (at least a 2:1 focal length ratio is needed)
+The different focal lengths accommodate testing a range of lenses, with longer focal length objectives required to test longer focal length lenses (at least a 2:1 focal length ratio is needed for acceptable accuracy)

 Richter Cine M-2 Focal Plane Micrometer